-Four weeks into the regular semester and two weeks into the summer session, instructors are to submit an early warning deficiency report on students progressing who are not satisfactorily in their classes to the Office of Admissions and Records.
+Four weeks into the regular semester and two weeks into the summer session, instructors are to submit an early warning deficiency on students who are not progressing satisfactorily in their classes to the Office of Admissions and Records.
 The purpose is to warn students early enough for them to seek help and/or work harder to ensure passing the course.